robertdebock/robertdebock.github.io/index.md

 ## Ansible roles
-These [Ansible](https://www.ansible.com/) roles are [simple](style.html) and work well together on many distributions and many Ansible version.
+These [Ansible](https://www.ansible.com/) roles are [simple in style](style.html) and work well together on many distributions and many Ansible version.

 ## Integration tests